 The economic recovery in the wake of the COVID-19 pandemic led to several strong years of increased revenue growth, particularly in sales tax revenue.
-While Park City's economy remains strong, we anticipate "higher than normal" revenue growth to level off in the coming year.
+While Park City's economy remains strong, we've already observed that "higher than normal" revenue growth is leveling off in FY24.
 For FY25, we project remaining revenue growth of over \$2M (4%) over FY24 in the City's General Fund.